March 20, 2024•3 min read

 Can you find out all the differences? 😄

-Dark theme is non-neogotiable for me.
-Currently, I'm using the Github Dark Theme and I'm very happy with it.
+Dark theme is non-negotiable for me.
+Currently, I'm using the GitHub Dark Theme and I'm very happy with it.

 You can find all my settings in my dotfiles